contao/contao/core-bundle/DEPRECATED.md

 $isBE = $kernel->getContainer()->isScopeActive('backend');
 ```

-Note: You can also use the `ScopeAwareListener` in your own event listeners.
+Note: You can also extend the `ScopeAwareListener` in your own event listeners.

 Instead of `TL_START` use:
 ```php